 Providing high quality connectivity and services to homes and businesses throughout New Zealand is no mean feat.

 In mobile services, Spark is one of three major mobile network operators who each compete for customers over their own network of cell towers, utilising radio spectrum licensed from the Government.
 Sometimes we co-locate our electronic equipment on another operator’s cell tower, to save the cost of building a separate tower.
-For instance, this has happened on most of the new towers built under the Government’s Rural Broadband Initiative to improve broadband services in rural areas.
+Additionally, Spark, Vodafone and 2degrees have formed the Rural Connectivity Group (RCG) to share a wireless network that will provide wireless coverage under a programme to extend mobile and wireless broadband coverage to remote areas of rural New Zealand as part of the Government’s Rural Broadband Initiative.

 When it comes to fixed services provided over fibre or copper lines, the industry structure is quite different.
 The local line networks (sometimes referred to as the “last mile”) are owned by wholesale companies which must be separate from the retailers like Spark that provide services to customers.
 It’s a bit like the network companies own and maintain the train tracks, while Spark runs our trains over these tracks.